 Cultural clubs, language clubs, foreign exchange student language programs, and many student organizations have conferences that can be both national and international.

 Make friends with other people who love to travel too.
-Join Facebook groups about travel—like mine, the Millennials On the Move which caters to 16 to 26-year-old travelers—read books about travel, watch movies about travel, and apply to volunteer opportunities abroad.
+Join Facebook groups about travel—like mine, the Young Travelers Network which caters to 16 to 26-year-old travelers—read books about travel, watch movies about travel, and apply to volunteer opportunities abroad.

 A travel opportunity that found me was my trip to Oman: a group of study abroad students with me in Dubai was going on a visa run.
 I didn’t need to go because I had a special visa, but when people invite me to travel I don’t say no, so I went!
 I ended up cliff jumping, hiking, and swimming in beautiful natural springs.
 So worth it.